neilmangan/nifty-trademark-info/README.md

 - software for use in accessing, reading, tracking, and using blockchain technology, cryptocurrency, digital assets, and digital apparel;
 - software for facilitating a cryptocurrency transaction

+     _(the list of covered products and services is really long, review the trademark application for full details)_

-In August of 2018, it came to light within the NFT and blockchain communities that Dapper Labs Inc. had filed this trademark application.
-The NFT and blockchain community - which relies heavily on open source software and community contributions - was upset that Dapper Labs Inc.'s had filed and application to seize control of the word Nifty.
+In August of 2018, it came to light within the blockchain community that Dapper Labs Inc. had filed a trademark application for exclusive rights to use the word "Nifty".
+The blockchain community - which relies heavily on open source software and community contributions - was upset that Dapper Labs Inc.'s was attempting to seize control of the word Nifty from the community that spawned it.

-You can read more about the community's reaction on [**Yalda Mousavinia's @Medium post**](https://medium.com/@stellarmagnet/nifty-ethereums-first-trademark-battle-996c840b2583) (when you read about Dapper Labs Inc's response, keep in mind that a trademark must be policed or defended from infringement to remain valid).
+You can read more about the community's reaction on [**Yalda Mousavinia's @Medium post**](https://medium.com/@stellarmagnet/nifty-ethereums-first-trademark-battle-996c840b2583) (when you read about Dapper Labs Inc's response, keep in mind that a trademark must be policed and defended from infringement to remain valid).

 ## US Trademark Application Abandoned
 Based on the US trademark application case history, it appears that Dapper Labs Inc. chose not to respond to a non-final action from the USPTO examiner sent on November 14, 2018.
 Dapper Labs Inc.'s application to trademark the word **"Nifty"** in the United States was formally marked as abandoned for failure to respond on June 14, 2019.